juhasev/sample-ninja-help/edit-datavariable-translations.md

 ## Question setup

-Deside how you want this data variable to be presented to the panelists.
+Controls how this variable is presented to panelists.
 Any question text and option texts you define here are automatically applied to any registration survey or dynamic profiling questions.
+The question can be translated for multiple locales if desired.

 ### Selecting different locale
 To switch between different locales, use the selector on the left.